makannew/CPP-practice/README.md

 # C++ practice
 In this repo I practice C++ programming through writing small basic programs.
 At this stage I focused on solutions by using simple variable names and avoid using constraints.
-So program might be crashed by entering out of range inputs.
+So be careful, programs might be crashed by entering out of range inputs.

 here is the list of solutions and codes.